 At this stage, it’s very important to think of high-quality graphic elements, including the smallest ones.
 Depending on the nature of the product and target audience, you may use interesting illustrations, nice photos, funny characters, and the like to make the website or application visually appealing so much that people will be keen to show this “So nice!
 So cute!
 So stylish!
 So beautiful” something to their friends or colleagues.
 A traditional exchange like: “Have you seen that funny cat in the new calculator on PlayMarket?
 No?
 Still no?
 I can’t believe it, it’s so cute!” is able to virally promote the product even when it has no incredibly unique solutions to global problems.

 Potential trap: utility vs good looks

 When you consider how to make the product viral right from the first steps of creating and designing its concept, it’s easy to get into two well-known traps.
-One of them is to think that virality is the feature of only useful products, i.e. visual representation doesn’t matter.
+One of them is to think that virality is the feature of only useful products, i.e., visual representation doesn’t matter.
 The opposite side of this fight says that only visual features really matter when you want to make your product viral.
-As you can assume from everything mentioned above, we would recommend to keep the balance and find the happy medium.
-That is why it is important to think out and include different tactics at all the stages of the design process.
-That doesn’t mean you have to apply all the positions mentioned above in one particular design process as the choice of techniques depends deeply on the nature of the product and the target audience.
-However, thinking over all of the positions and applying those which are appropriate will bring massive result in the aspect of virality.
-As practice shows, only in this case your product will get truly viral through utility, usability and pleasant looks.
-All of this features will bring out desirability which is so important to make people want to share the product with others and promote it this way.
+As you can assume from everything mentioned above, we would recommend keeping the balance and finding a happy medium.
+That is why it is important to think out and include different tactics at all stages of the design process.
+That doesn’t mean you have to apply all the positions mentioned above in one particular design process, as the choice of techniques depends deeply on the nature of the product and the target audience.
+However, thinking over all of the positions and applying those which are appropriate will bring massive results in the aspect of virality.
+As practice shows, only in this case will your product get truly viral through utility, usability, and pleasant looks.
+All of these features will bring out desirability, which is so important to make people want to share the product with others and promote it this way.